stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ### Use default values

 Each class in Unity® has certain default values.
 If you don't override these properties in the script, the default values will be used.
-This works the same in Xenko:
+This works the same in Stride:

 #### Unity®